TRANSPORT &

 Excursion Highlights

-• Witness the heart-racing spectacle of cliff divers leaping off high rocks into the sea, while lounging on the famous sands of Cleopatra's Beach.
+• Watch cliff divers leaping off high rocks into the sea.

 Tour Description

-Leave the hustle and bustle of the city behind as you spend the day in the wild side of Turkey.
-Board a boat for a fun day at sea.
+Experience an unforgettable day cruise around the Alanya Peninsula, a must-do for all adventure seekers and nature enthusiasts.
 Watch the Red Tower, shipyard and the Medieval walls of Selcuk's Castle melt into the horizon as you sail around the Alanya Peninsula.

-Enjoy another swim break or just relax on the famous sands of Cleopatra's Beach then head to New Harbor to enjoy a sumptuous lunch of grilled chicken, rice, salad, and seasonal fruits onboard your luxury yacht.
+Then head to New Harbor to savor a sumptuous lunch of grilled chicken, rice, salad, and seasonal fruits onboard your luxury yacht, with options for wine or coffee.

-Relax with some wine or coffee then continue to Ulas beach for an afternoon swim or impromptu beauty session with a sea mud mask.
-Make sure to attend the crazy foam party and dance to the music as you cruise back to port.
+Continue to Ulas beach for an afternoon swim or unwind with an impromptu beauty session with a sea mud mask.

 DETAILS